edgedb/easy-edgedb/chapter11/index.md

   by is_big;
 ```

-With that, we now have our cities divided into big and small.
+With that, we now have our cities divided into big and small while displaying their names and populations.

 ```
 {